Yoga Vasishtha: Influence

+The Yoga Vasistha is a key text for understanding the late medieval synthesis of various Indian philosophical traditions.
+The Yoga Vasistha, states David Gordon White, was one of the popular texts on Yoga that dominated the Indian Yoga culture scene before the 12th-century.
+It has, states White, served as a reference on Yoga for medieval era Advaita Vedanta scholars.
+According to Ayer, it is particularly associated with drsti-srsti subschool of Advaita which holds that the "whole world of things is the object of mind".

 The practice of atma-vichara, "self-enquiry," described in the Yoga Vasistha, has been popularised due to the influence of Ramana Maharshi, who was strongly influenced by this text.

 Translations

 Indian languages

 Originally written in Sanskrit, the Yoga Vasistha has been translated into many Indian languages, and the stories are told to children in various forms.
 There are multiple collections of audio, video and mini-articles available on the scripture.